 On January 3, 2017, Buddy Hield was named Western Conference Rookie of the Month for December.

-On February 20, 2017, Buddy Hield was traded to the Sacramento Kings along with Tyreke Evans, Langston Galloway, and draft picks for DeMarcus Cousins and Omri Casspi.
+On February 20, 2017, Buddy Hield was traded to the Sacramento Kings along with Tyreke Evans, Langston Galloway, and draft picks, for DeMarcus Cousins and Omri Casspi.

-On November 25, 2017, Buddy Hield scored a season-high 27 points off the bench with a career-high seven three-pointers in a narrow loss to the Los Angeles Clippers.
+On November 25, 2017, Buddy Hield scored a season-high 27 points off the bench with a career-high seven three-pointers in a loss to the Los Angeles Clippers.

 In 2017, Buddy Hield was traded to the Sacramento Kings for DeMarcus Cousins.